cloudscaling/redhat-kvm/README.rst

 undercloud-install.sh - installs undercloud on the undercloud machine overcloud-install.sh - installs overcloud

+tripleo.mitaka.diff and tripleo.newton.diff - patches for tripleo heat templates
+ScaleIO deployment needs several linked steps.
+And these steps must be syncronized between all nodes with various roles.
+But TripleO doesn't have such extension.
+So these patches adds an 'AllNodesExtraConfigPost' resource that runs last and is synchronized between all nodes.

-overcloud directory contains environment/templates for TripleO/Heat.
+overcloud directory contains environment/templates for TripleO/Heat for deployment with ScaleIO.
 This directory will be extracted from this repository.

 most of script files has definition of 'NUM' variable at start.